dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/limbs.rst

 ``limbs.leg``
 =============

-Will create a full featured bendy and stretchy leg depending on the user defined options.
+Will create a full featured bendy and stretchy leg depending on the user-defined options.

 Requirement: A chain of four connected bones (thigh, shin, foot, toe) with one unconnected child of the foot to be used as the heel pivot.